-Our call companion volunteers make regular telephone calls to lonely and isolated older people providing a lifeline of friendship.
+Our call companion volunteers make regular telephone calls to older people providing a lifeline of friendship.
 The regular chat and companionship offers a vital link with the outside world.

 Anyone can introduce an older person to us, including family, friends, social and health care professionals, day centres, churches and other charities.
 We welcome referrals from NHS link workers.

 A group of about 10-15 people will gather at a volunteer hosts's home.